 WordPress vs custom website

-WordPress can be a strong option for content-heavy sites and quick launches.
-A custom website is usually better for speed, control, and long-term maintainability.
+WordPress can be a strong option when content editing is a priority.
+A custom website is often a better fit when speed, cleaner structure and long-term control matter most.

 Quick answer

-WordPress is a content management system (CMS) that powers millions of sites.
-A custom website is built specifically for your business using clean code and only the features you need.
+WordPress is a popular CMS.
+A custom website is built around your business needs with only the features you actually require.

 WordPress